Plunked again, Contreras hits back with HR, Cubs beat Brews

+MILWAUKEE — After getting hit time and time again by Milwaukee Brewers pitchers, Willson Contreras finally hit back.

-MILWAUKEE — Willson Contreras struck back after getting plunked again by the Brewers, hitting a two-run homer in the eighth inning and enjoying his trip around the bases as the Chicago Cubs rallied past Milwaukee 3-2 on Tuesday night.
+Contreras delivered a two-run homer in the eighth inning and enjoyed his trip around the bases as the Chicago Cubs rallied past Milwaukee 3-2 Tuesday night, ending a three-game skid and snapping the Brewers' three-game winning streak.

+Contreras' blast came after he was hit by a pitch from a Brewer for the third time this season.

+“Tonight we sent a message,” Contreras said.
+“They picked the wrong guy to throw at.”

 After leaving the batter’s box, Contreras turned himself around and flipped his bat back toward the Cubs dugout before beginning his trot.